 After eating from the Tree of Knowledge, God famously punishes Eve by making her subordinate to Adam: “He shall rule over thee.”
 This is reiterated in the New Testament: “Wives, submit yourselves to your own husbands as you do to the Lord (Ephesians 5:22).”
 Man’s lordship over women even extends to their bodies.
 According to Deuteronomy, if a woman is the victim of sexual violence, it is not she who will receive restitution, but her father.
 Also, she must marry her attacker.
 How very cheering (and fair!).

-Bottom lines: The Bible imposes some strict (and often strange) laws on women, and it does, in many instances, argue that women are men’s subordinates.
+The Bottom Line: The Bible imposes some strict (and often strange) laws on women, and it does, in many instances, argue that women are men’s subordinates.
 On the other hand, the great capabilities of the women depicted in the Bible – their resourcefulness and the value their families and communities derive from them – challenges the idea of women as inferiors.
-Whether or not the reader accepts the Bible’s stories as facts of history, its ability to capture (and perhaps also perpetuate) the paradoxical attitudes society holds toward women, has and will likely continue to withstand the test of time.
+How do you think the Bible portrays women?